reakain/Popup-Adventure/README.md

  - NoButton

 ## ToDo:
- - Write the actual story, I guess lolol.
-Might write it in yarn and then port it to our json.
+ - We have a test story!
+Now to make the [Goncharov](https://en.wikipedia.org/wiki/Goncharov_(meme)) story
  - Maybe remove the close button use and just use the top right x instead --> This doesn't work right, if there's no close button, I can't press the x, but if there is, the x counts as another close button.
 Also I can't get it to let me hide the close button >.>
+ - Release builds don't run for some reason?
- - Some sort of visual story builder tool or conversion system from twine
+ - Some sort of visual story builder tool or conversion system from twine/yarn